W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Abstract

 \section{Abstract}

-Based on the intrinsic connection between Gaussian Free Fields and the Heisenberg Vertex Operator Algebra, we study some aspects of the correspondence between probability theory and $W$-algebras.
-This is first achieved by providing a probabilistic representation of the $W$-algebra associated to any simple and complex Lie algebra $\g$ by means of Gaussian Free Fields.
+Based on the intrinsic connection between Gaussian Free Fields and the Heisenberg vertex algebra, we study some aspects of the correspondence between probability theory and $W$-algebras.
+This is first achieved by providing a construction of the $W$-algebra associated to a complex simple Lie algebra $\mathfrak g$ by means of Gaussian Free Fields.

-This probabilistic representation has in turn strong implications for free-field correlation functions.
-Namely we show that this correspondence can be used to translate algebraic statements into actual constraints for free-field correlation functions in the form of Ward identities.
-This leads to new integrability results concerning Dotsenko-Fateev integrals associated to a simple and complex Lie algebra $\g$, such as the derivation of a Fuchsian differential equation satisfied by deformations of $B_2$-Dotsenko-Fateev and Selberg integrals that arise from the Mukhin-Varchenko conjecture.
+This correspondence in turn allows to translate algebraic statements into actual constraints for free-field correlation functions.
+This leads to new integrability results for Dotsenko-Fateev integrals associated to $\g$, such as Ward identities and the derivation of a new Fuchsian differential equation for deformations of $B_2$-Dotsenko-Fateev integrals arising from the Mukhin-Varchenko conjecture.

-Along the proof of this statement we also provide new results concerning representation theory of $W$-algebras such as the description of some singular vectors for the $\mc W B_2$ algebra.
+Along the proof of this statement we also provide new results on representation theory of $W$-algebras such as the description of some singular vectors for the $W$-algebra associated to $\mathfrak g=B_2$.